satvikb/COP4600-Term-Project/README.md

 I worked on environmental variable expansion and wildcard matching.
 I worked on the tilde expansion extra credit.

-What is not implemented:
+For the most part, every feature has been implemented, however the following bugs still persist in our shell:
+- When an unknown command is read from an input file, a segmentation fault error occurs.
+This does not happen when the shell is interacted with naturally. (i.e. ./nutshell < commands.txt)
-Handling input from a file if the file does not end with a newline.
+- When a file is inputted to the nutshell program and the file does end with a newline, the shell hangs. (i.e. ./nutshell < commands.txt)
-Handling of non characters such as arrows.
+- When a process is run in the background, subsequent prompts are printed in an unexpected order.
+- Changing an environment variable that's pointed to by an existing environment variable does not update the value of that existing environment vairable.
+- When the output of the nutshell is redirected to a file, some unknown

 What is implemented:
 Built in commands.
-Other commands: finding them, piping them, redirecting them.
+Other commands: finding them, piping them, redirecting them and their error.
 Environmental variable expansion and wildcard matching.
 Tilde expansion.
 Auto completion with the escape key.